DustofShadows/Smart-Timestamps-FlowLauncher-Plugin/README.md

 <h1 align="center">Smart Timestamps for your FlowLauncher</h1>

-<p align="center">Generate smart timestamps, look up dates, and copy them to your clipboard using natural language in FlowLauncher. <br>
+<p align="center">Generate smart timestamps, look up dates, and copy them to your clipboard using natural language in <a href="https://www.flowlauncher.com/">FlowLauncher</a> <br>
   Most copy options will copy plain text (strings) to your clipboard, the final option provides the date in the UNIX format. <br>

 ![Explanatory GIF](Compressed_720p_Smart_Timestamps_GIF24FPS.gif)